What is Bipolar Disorder?

 Is there anything to treat Bipolar Disorder?

 Yes.
 The WKU Counseling and Testing Center provides professional, confidential counseling and assessment.
-They can also help with referrals for off-campus treatment.
+We can also help with referrals for off-campus treatment.
 The Counseling Center can be reached at 745-3159.

 Bipolar disorder is a life long disorder.
 Fortunately, effective treatment can help the individual with Bipolar Disorder live a healthy and productive life.
 Treatment may include a combination of "talk" psychotherapy (or other models of therapy) and medications to stabilize mood.